-Don’t you think that he best cooks know how to utilize any ingredients placed in front of them?
-No matter what ingredients they may have, they can turn it into something amazing.
+Don’t you think that the best cooks know how to utilize any ingredients placed in front of them?
+No matter what ingredients they may have, they can turn it into something amazing like a Chicken Chile Relleno Bake.

 Well, now you can test your chops in a Chopped At Home Challenge with Sargento®!
 As part of this challenge, I was asked